-- (a) Forfeiture cases involve review of the seizure of money or personal property pursuant to the Uniform Controlled Substances Act (UCSA), Chapter 69.50 RCW.
-An adjudicative proceeding is commenced by a notice in writing from a person claiming ownership or right of possession. - (b) Any person asserting a claim or right under the UCSA may remove the matter to a court of competent jurisdiction by following the procedures of RCW 69.50.505(e5). - (c) In a forfeiture hearing, the City has the burden of showing by a preponderance of the evidence probable cause to believe that a substantial connection exists between the money or property seized and activities prohibited by the UCSA.
-When this burden has been met, the claimant, to prevail, must establish the contrary by a preponderance of the evidence. - (d) If challenged, the claimant must establish standing to make a claim before the City is put to its burden of proof.
+(a) Forfeiture cases involve review of the seizure of money or personal property pursuant to the Uniform Controlled Substances Act (UCSA), Chapter 69.50 RCW.
+An adjudicative proceeding is commenced by a notice in writing from a person claiming ownership or right of possession.

+(b) Any person asserting a claim or right under the UCSA may remove the matter to a court of competent jurisdiction by following the procedures of RCW 69.50.505(5).

+(c) In a forfeiture hearing, the City has the burden of showing by a preponderance of the evidence that a substantial connection exists between the money or property seized and activities prohibited by the UCSA.

+(d) If challenged, the claimant must establish standing to make a claim before the City is put to its burden of proof.

-- (e) Hearing procedures will conform with the requirements of State Administrative Procedure Act (APA), Chapter 34.05 RCW.
-To the extent that any of the foregoing rules conflict with the APA, the APA shall govern. - (f) The Hearing Examiner shall enter a written decision declaring the forfeiture of seized property or to-ordering its return to the claimant.
+(e) Hearing procedures will conform with the requirements of State Administrative Procedure Act (APA), Chapter 34.05 RCW.
+To the extent that any of the foregoing rules conflict with the APA, the APA shall govern.

+(f) The Hearing Examiner shall enter a written decision declaring the forfeiture of seized property or ordering its return to the claimant.
 The Examiner shall have the authority to award costs as appropriate.